yjyddq/RiOSWorld/README.md

                 -p 9222:9222 \
                 -p 8080:8080 \
                 happysixd/osworld-docker

     # Connect to the graphical interface of the VM
     vncviewer localhost:8006
     ```
     Then, following the steps in **2.
-Setting Up the Virtual Machine's Desktop Environment**
+Setting Up the Virtual Machine's Desktop Environment**.

 *   **Custom Providers (e.g., AWS, VirtualBox):**